 Welcome to my world.
-I have been documenting, archiving, and curating hip-hop for nearly 25 years.
-With this website I offer you a glimpse of my work and hope that you too will be inspired to contribute to and preserve hip-hop culture.
+I have been documenting, archiving, and curating hip-hop for 25 years.
+With this website I offer you a glimpse of my work and hope that you will be inspired to preserve hip-hop culture.

 I have been an advocate and supporter of women’s rights and issues particularly, women in hip-hop.
 I have celebrated our achievements and created the Ladies First grant, the first micro-grant for women hip-hop social entrepreneurs.